aws/aws-cdk/docs/src/context.rst

 Viewing and managing context
 ###########################

-Context is used to retrieve things like Availability Zones available to you, or AMI IDs used to start your instances.
+Context is used to retrieve things like Availability Zones in your account, or AMI IDs used to start your instances.
 In order to avoid unexpected changes to your deployments-- let's say you were adding a ``Queue`` to your application but it happened that a new Amazon Linux AMI was released and all of a sudden your